Skip to content

 7. Thinking sunscreen will lower your vitamin D

-You may have heard on the grapevine that using sunscreen can impact your Vitamin D. Studies have found that using sunscreen doesn't really affect your vitamin D levels in the long run, opens in a new tab.
+You may have heard on the grapevine that using sunscreen can impact your Vitamin D. Studies have found that using sunscreen doesn't really affect your vitamin D levels in the long run.
 Most of us get plenty of vitamin D from just being out and about when the UV level is 3 or higher.

 If you live in an area where the UV level drops below 3 during winter, you can top up your vitamin D by spending some time outside around midday.